nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Adding a student
    1. Prerequisites: There should be no student with the same class and index number as the student you are adding.
 Same name is allowed.
 List all the students with `list student` command.
-   2. Test case 1: `student 1A add n/TanAhCow in/03 pn/TanAhNiu pnP/91234567 rls/Father` <br>
+   2. Test case 1: `student 1A add n/TanAhCow in/03 pn/TanAhNiu pnP/91234567 rls/Father`. <br>
-      Expected: A student is added and displayed in the student list and a parent is added to the Parents/Next Of Kins(NOK) list
+      Expected: A student is added and displayed in the student list and a parent is added to the Parents/Next Of Kins(NOK) list.
-   3. Test case 2: `student 1A add n/Tan Ah Cow in/13 s/M pn/Tan Ah Niu pnP/91234567 rls/Father a/Blk 456 Ang Mo Kio Avenue 6 #11-800 S(560456) ageS/14 eS/tanahcow@gmail.com pnS/91234567 cca/Captain Ball att/T` <br>
+   3. Test case 2: `student 1A add n/Tan Ah Cow in/13 s/M pn/Tan Ah Niu pnP/91234567 rls/Father a/Blk 456 Ang Mo Kio Avenue 6 #11-800 S(560456) ageS/14 eS/tanahcow@gmail.com pnS/91234567 cca/Captain Ball att/T`. <br>
-      Expected: A student with more optional details is added and displayed in the student list and a parent is added to the Parents/Next Of Kins(NOK) list
+      Expected: A student with more optional details is added and displayed in the student list and a parent is added to the Parents/Next Of Kins(NOK) list.
    <br><br>
 <a name = "markingattendance"/>

 3. Marking attendance
    1. Prerequisites: The date of attendance should be known, or you can mark it as T/F (True/False) for today's date.
 List all the students with `list student` command.
-   2. Test case 1: `student 3A attendance in/25 att/T`
+   2. Test case 1: `student 3A attendance in/25 att/T`. <br>
       Expected: The attendance of the student is marked as T (present) for today's date.
-   3. Test case 2: `student 3A attendance in/25 att/25/02/2023`
+   3. Test case 2: `student 3A attendance in/25 att/25/02/2023`. <br>
       Expected: The attendance of the student is marked as F if today's date is not 25/02/2023.
 PowerConnect V1.4 only supports display of today's date for attendance.
    <br><br>
 <a name = "addinggrade"/>

 4. Adding grade (homework/test) for student
    1. Prerequisites: The test should not have duplicate names and must be known.
 List all the students with `list student` command.
-   2. Test case 1: `student 1A grade in/13 test/CA1 score/75 weightage/10`
+   2. Test case 1: `student 1A grade in/13 test/CA1 score/75 weightage/10`. <br>
       Expected: A test named CA1, 75 score and 10 weightage is added to the student with index number 13.
-   3. student 1A grade in/13 hw/Chapter 1 score/75 deadline/25/04/2023 weightage/10 hwdone/true
+   3. Test case 2: `student 1A grade in/13 hw/Chapter 1 score/75 deadline/25/04/2023 weightage/10 hwdone/true`. <br>
       Expected: A homework named Chapter 1, 75 score, 10 weightage and deadline of 25/04/2023 is added to the student with index number 13.
    <br><br>
 <a name = "deletinggrade"/>

 5. Deleting a grade (homework/test) for student
    1. Prerequisites: You know the deleted grade name and the student index number.
-   2. Test case 1: `student 1A gradedelete in/13 hw/Chapter 1`
+   2. Test case 1: `student 1A gradedelete in/13 hw/Chapter 1`. <br>
       Expected: The homework named Chapter 1 is deleted from the student with index number 13.
    <br><br>
 <a name = "addingcomment"/>

 6. Adding comments for a student
    1. Prerequisites: You know the student index number.
 List all the students with `list student` command.
-   2. Test case 1: `student 1A comment in/25 com/Quiet person, needs to interact more with classmates`
+   2. Test case 1: `student 1A comment in/25 com/Quiet person, needs to interact more with classmates`. <br>
       Expected: The comment is added to the student with index number 25.
    <br><br>
 <a name = "editingstudent"/>

 7. Edit a student
    1. Prerequisites: List all the students with `list student` command.
-   2. Test case 1: `student 1A edit in/3 cca/basketball`
+   2. Test case 1: `student 1A edit in/3 cca/basketball`. <br>
       Expected: The student with index number 3 will have the cca changed to basketball.
    <br><br>
 <a name = "listingstudent"/>

 8. Listing all students in a specified class
    1. Prerequisites: List all the students with `list student` command.
-   2. Test case 1: `student 1A list`
+   2. Test case 1: `student 1A list`. <br>
       Expected: All students in class 1A will be listed.
    <br><br>
 <a name = 'findingstudent'/>

 9. Finding a student
    1. Prerequisites: List all the students with `list student` command.
-   2. Test case 1: `student 1A find n/TanAhCow`
+   2. Test case 1: `student 1A find n/TanAhCow`. <br>
       Expected: All students with name TanAhCow in class 1A will be listed.
    <br><br>
 <a name = "deletingstudent"/>

 10. Deleting a student
     1. Prerequisites: List all the students with `list student` command.
-    2. Test case 1: `student 1A delete in/3`
+    2. Test case 1: `student 1A delete in/3`. <br>
        Expected: The student with index number 3 will be deleted.
     <br><br>
 <a name = "addingparent"/>

 11. Adding a parent
     1. Prerequisites: List all the parents with `list parent` command.
 Parents can have the same name but phone numbers must be unique!
-    2. Test case 1: `parent add n/TanAhNiu pnP/91234567`
+    2. Test case 1: `parent add n/TanAhNiu pnP/91234567`. <br>
        Expected: A parent is added and displayed in the parent list.
     <br><br>
 <a name = "listingparent"/>

 12. Listing all parents
     1. Prerequisites: List all the parents with `list parent` command.
-    2. Test case 1: `parent list`
+    2. Test case 1: `parent list`. <br>
        Expected: All parents will be listed.
     <br><br>
 <a name = "editingparent"/>

 13. Editing a parent
     1. Prerequisites: List all the parents with `list parent` command.
-    2. Test case 1: `parent edit n/TanAhNiu pnP/91234567 npnP/65656565`
+    2. Test case 1: `parent edit n/TanAhNiu pnP/91234567 npnP/65656565`. <br>
        Expected: The parent with name TanAhNiu will have the phone number changed to 65656565.
     <br><br>
 <a name = "findingparent"/>

 14. Finding a parent
     1. Prerequisites: List all the parents with `list parent` command.
-    2. Test case 1: `parent find TanAhNiu`
+    2. Test case 1: `parent find TanAhNiu`. <br>
        Expected: All parents with name TanAhNiu will be listed.
     <br><br>
 <a name = "deletingparent"/>

 15. Deleting a parent
     1. Prerequisites: List all the parents with `list parent` command.
-    2. Test case 1: `parent delete n/TanAhCow pnP/91234566`
+    2. Test case 1: `parent delete n/TanAhCow pnP/91234566`. <br>
        Expected: The parent with name TanAhNiu and phone number 9123456 will be deleted.
     3. Note: You CANNOT delete the parent/NOK if the parent/NOK has students BOUND to him/her.
 System will display an error message for this.
 Delete the student using student delete command first.
     <br><br>